 Defines function interfaces (function prototypes)

-Includes required files for data definition
+Includes files that declare external data

 Calls simulated hardware